BitcoinDesign/Guide/guide/case-studies/savings-account.md

 {% include image-gallery.html pages = page.images_send_manual %}

-### Signing device key recovery
+### Signing device key replacement

-Should they lose either their main mobile device, or the purpose-built signing device they can replace the lost key (rotate in a new key) with the help of the recovery key.
+Should they lose either their main mobile device, or the purpose-built signing device they can replace the lost key (rotate in a new key) with the help of the recovery key held by the auto-signer.
 However, if they lose both the mobile and signing device they will not be able to recover their funds, unless they had also backed up either of the respective recovery phrases.
 [View prototype](https://www.figma.com/proto/hwispqET5MzsKUpn3i9iqD/Savings-account-case-study?page-id=1%3A55973&node-id=15%3A59302&viewport=-304%2C225%2C0.19710054993629456&scaling=scale-down&starting-point-node-id=1%3A56799&show-proto-sidebar=1).

 {% include image-gallery.html pages = page.images_recovery %}

-### Cloud storage key recovery
+### Cloud storage key recovery & replacement

 If a user loses access to their cloud storage, or accidentally deletes the backup file, they can easily restore the backup.
 If they no longer want to use cloud storage, alternative options should be available.
 [View prototype](https://www.figma.com/proto/hwispqET5MzsKUpn3i9iqD/Savings-account-case-study?page-id=1%3A55973&node-id=50%3A58938&viewport=-1473%2C-1193%2C0.35678958892822266&scaling=scale-down&starting-point-node-id=50%3A58938&show-proto-sidebar=1).